 We are living north of Grand Rapids in the town of Newaygo where our home church is, First Baptist Church of Newaygo.
 I work in AWANA, serve on the Missionary Committee and serve on the deacon board.
 I also served on the Newaygo County Baptist Academy school board for 6 years.
 Beth works in AWANA and provides special music in song and helps with various projects and other committees.

-We have 22 supporting churches and 14 individuals.
-Our current support level is just about 80%.
 We would like to challenge you with the opportunities and needs of Bible translation thru Bibles International!

 211 Park St., Newaygo, MI 49337

 609 36th ST. SE, Grand Rapids, MI 49548

 phone: (616) 942-7712